rsheehan/JRemix/README.md

 Here is an animated random landscape program in Remix.

 	using graphics lib

 		'the window' : the graphics panel
-		'the window's 'colour' : SKY-BLUE
+		'the window'’s 'colour' : SKY-BLUE

-		'the back layer'  : 'the window's 'base-layer'
+		'the back layer'  : 'the window'’s 'base-layer'
 		'the cloud layer' : 'the window' next layer
 		'the front layer' : 'the window' next layer